 The Charter presently provides that it shall continue in effect so long as Thermo Electron and at least one Thermo Subsidiary participate.
 The Charter may be amended at any time by agreement of the participants.
 Any Thermo Subsidiary, including the Corporation, can withdraw from participation in the Charter upon 30 days' prior notice.
 In addition, Thermo Electron may terminate a subsidiary's participation in the Charter in the event the subsidiary ceases to be controlled by Thermo Electron or ceases to comply with the Charter or the policies and procedures applicable to the Thermo Group.
 A withdrawal from the Charter automatically terminates the corporate services agreement and tax allocation agreement (if any) in effect between the withdrawing company and Thermo Electron.
 The withdrawal from participation does not terminate outstanding commitments to third parties made by the withdrawing company, or by Thermo Electron or other members of the Thermo Group, prior to the withdrawal.
-However, a withdrawing company is required to continue to comply with all policies and procedures applicable to the Thermo Group and to provide certain administrative functions mandated by Thermo Electron so long as the withdrawing company is controlled by or affiliated with Thermo Electron.
+In addition, a withdrawing company is required to continue to comply with all policies and procedures applicable to the Thermo Group and to provide certain administrative functions mandated by Thermo Electron so long as the withdrawing company is controlled by or affiliated with Thermo Electron.

 As provided in the Charter, the Corporation and Thermo Electron have entered into a Corporate Services Agreement (the "Services Agreement") under which Thermo Electron's corporate staff provides certain administrative services, including certain legal advice and services, risk management, employee benefit administration, tax advice and preparation of tax returns, centralized cash management and financial and other services to the Corporation.
-The Corporation was assessed an annual fee equal to 1.0% of the Corporation's revenues for these services in calendar 1996.
+The Corporation was assessed an annual fee equal to 1.0% of the Corporation's revenues for these services in fiscal 1996 and 1997.
+The annual fee has been reduced to 0.8% of the Corporation's total revenues for fiscal 1998.
 The fee is reviewed annually and may be changed by mutual agreement of the Corporation and Thermo Electron.
-During fiscal 1996, Thermo Electron assessed the Corporation \$1,922,000 in fees under the Services Agreement.
+During fiscal 1997, Thermo Electron assessed the Corporation \$2,396,000 in fees under the Services Agreement.
 Management believes that the charges under the Services Agreement are reasonable and that the terms of the Services Agreement are fair to the Corporation.
 For items such as employee benefit plans, insurance coverage and other identifiable costs, Thermo Electron charges the Corporation based on charges attributable to the Corporation.
 The Services Agreement automatically renews for successive one-year terms, unless canceled by the Corporation upon 30 days' prior notice.
 In addition, the Services Agreement terminates automatically in the event the Corporation ceases to be a member of the Thermo Group or ceases to be a participant in the Charter.
-In the event of a termination of the Services Agreement, the Corporation will be required to pay a termination fee equal to the fee that was paid by the Corporation for services under the Services Agreement for the nine-month period prior to termination.
+In the event of a termination of the Services Agreement, the Corporation will be required to pay a termination fee equal to the fee that was paid by the for the nine-month period prior to termination.
 Following termination, Thermo Electron may provide certain administrative services on an as-requested basis by the Corporation or as required in order to meet the Corporation's obligations under Thermo Electron's policies and procedures.
 Thermo Electron will charge the Corporation a fee equal to the market rate for comparable services if such services are provided to the Corporation following termination.